-After I have the initial premise for a novel, the rest comes as I get to know the characters and see their world unfold in my mind.
-I often go for drives or long walks and ideas will come to me.
-Sometimes there are things I have read about, or experienced in my own life, that I want to explore through my writing.
-I also like to lie still, close my eyes, and let the story play through my mind like a movie.
-I see things in flashes of images and scenes.
+After I have the initial premise for a novel, the rest of the story grows as I get to know the characters and see their world unfold in my mind.
+Sometimes there are situations that I have read about or feelings that I have experienced in my own life that I want to explore.

 STILL MISSING took over four years because I was working and also learning how to write.
-NEVER KNOWING and ALWAYS WATCHING each took about a year and a half.
+NEVER KNOWING and ALWAYS WATCHING each took a year and a half.
 THAT NIGHT took less than a year–most of it was written while I was fueled on pregnancy hormones, and the final revisions were completed after my daughter was born.
 THOSE GIRLS was a year and a half, same with NEVER LET YOU GO, but DARK ROADS took the longest.
 That is because I spend two years working on the wrong books which I ended up tossing out.

 STILL MISSING was written organically but I now submit an outline to my editor and try to work out as much as possible beforehand.
 There are still surprises that pop up when I start writing.

 That has varied over the years, especially now that I have a child.
 It has truly been a case of “when I can.”
 It used to be that my brain was the sharpest in the morning but now that time is often spent getting my daughter off to school and catching up on household tasks.
 During the day I mix writing with the other parts of running a business and a family.
 In the evenings, I spend time with my daughter usually.
 I don’t watch much TV anymore, but I like to read.